Kagem Emerald Mines

 Other interesting minerals

 Kagem emerald mines are very rich with tourmaline – which for the most part does not have gemstone quality here.
 Tourmaline is found as up to 10 cm long, mostly dark crystals of schorl or Fe-dravite (varieties of tourmaline).
 In some locations (Fwaya-Fwaya) is found also garnet – up to 5 mm large spessartine crystals.

-Beryls in this area of Zambia were discovered in 1928, in Miku (some 14 km west from the location shown on this page).
+Beryls in this area of Zambia were discovered in 1928, in Miku (some 14 km west of the location shown on this page).
 Initially, there was not much excitement – the beryls were not too beautiful.

 Small-scale mining and exploration in this area continued and in the 1950s on markets appeared first Zambian emeralds.
 In the 1970s the quality of Kagem emeralds was appreciated and large-scale mining was started.

 Chaotic, often illegal mining activities continued in this area until the government of Zambia declared a restricted zone here.
-In the 1980s there was established government control over the mining activities and company Kagem Mining Ltd. (55% owner by Zambian state) was assigned the rights to explore and mine in this area.
+In the 1980s there was established government control over the mining activities and the company Kagem Mining Ltd. (55% owned by the Zambian state) was assigned the rights to explore and mine in this area.

 Open pit mining continues in several locations up to this day, but over the last years, there have been started also underground mines.

 Kagem emerald mines are located in sparsely inhabited, remote woodland.
 Here live mainly miners and their families.

 Mines are spread over an area of some 50 km².
 Kafubu area (named after the Kafubu river which flows through it) has many finds of emeralds – Dabwisa, Kagem – Fibolele (marked in this article), Kagem Fwaya-Fwaya, Grizzly, Kabashila, Kamakanga, Libwente, Miku (the oldest mine, abandoned now), Mitondo, Pioneer, Pirala and many others, but lately are used mostly Kagem, Kamakang, Grizzly mines.

 Fair trade emeralds

 Contrary to most Colombian emeralds, Zambian emeralds are mined in an environmentally and socially conscious way, bringing benefits to local communities.